 Farmed animal sanctuaries are generally lovely, compassionate places that rescue farmed animals from abuse or slaughter and give them peaceful forever homes.
 However, it turns out that one sanctuary, Twist of Fate Farm and Sanctuary, was not really a sanctuary after all.

-Last summer, it was discovered that founder Ashley DiFelice was severely neglecting the animals, even leaving some to die on her property.
+In the summer of 2022, it was discovered that founder Ashley DiFelice was severely neglecting the animals, even leaving some to die on her property.
 Her alleged actions forced other sanctuary owners to rescue the survivors of DiFelice's alleged mistreatment, leading them to taking on hundreds of thousands of dollars in debt.

 So what exactly happened at Twist of Fate Farm and Sanctuary?
 To learn more, Green Matters spoke with Caitlin Cimini of Rancho Relaxo and Jamie Baldanza of Wild Lands Wild Horses, both of whom were involved in the discovery of the neglect and the rescue of the remaining animals.